authenticvision/digitalsoul/README.md

 Open both configuration files on your favorite editor and fill them in.

+#### Development-Attestations
+_Note_ that if you want to use https://api.metaanchor.io to generate development-attestations via the `attestation/dev/generate` endpoint, uncomment the `ATTESTATION_DEV_KEY` in `.env.local`.

+⚠️ Make sure to never deploy `ATTESTATION_DEV_KEY` to production, as this is a severe security vulnerability.

 #### Build the containers

 Now we need to get the containers ready to go, using docker.
 For production: